 1. Think about your clients and understand the differences

 B2B marketing, although somehow similar to direct marketing, it is not the same thing.
 The clients are behaving differently and they make different choices.
 In B2B marketing, you are addressing a more rational audience.
 How, come?
 Regular customers are sometimes less informed about what they are buying, they are susceptible to whims and recklessness.

 On the other hand, business clients know right from the start what they need.
 They do not base their buying decisions on whims or indulgences.
 They are instead making rational decisions based on what they need and a good quality versus price ratio.
 As a consequence, when you address business clients, you need to take into account the fact that they are different and act differently than regular customers.

 What kinds of customers should be addressed with B2B marketing?

-- First, there are the companies that use your products in order to produce other goods.
+- First, there are companies that use your products in order to produce other goods.
 For example, a company that uses textile materials in order to produce T-shirts and other goods.

-- Secondly, there are the companies that use your goods for office automation or other secondary tasks.
+- Secondly, there are companies that use your goods for office automation or other secondary tasks.
 For example, a company that buys computers, paper, or pens from you.

-- Thirdly, there are the government agencies and the institutions (hospitals and schools) that may be targeted as potential consumers if your products match their needs.
+- Thirdly, there are government agencies and the institutions (hospitals and schools) that may be targeted as potential consumers if your products match their needs.
 For instance, you can sell anything starting with computers and up to soap and toilet paper to such institutions.